telecombcn-dl/2017-dlai-team5/README.md

 ### Objective

 <p style="text-align: justify">
 It is our objective to experiment with Reinforcement Learning techniques and analyze their suitability for the StarCraft II game.
 We bound our scope to one of the mini-games from the Deep Mind's suite: Find and Destroy Zerglings.
-We believe that a good player for this game should display a good balance between exploration and combat skills.
+We believe that a top performer player for this game should display a good balance between exploration and combat skills.
 As for the algorithm, as previously said, we use A3C, encoding the policy with AtariNet [5] (Fig. 3).
 </p>

 <p align="center">